tonyganch/gonzales-pe/README.md

 3. remove tree nodes;
 4. add new nodes to the tree;
 5. convert modified tree back to a string.

+The different type of tree nodes can be found in [docs/node-types.md](https://github.com/tonyganch/gonzales-pe/blob/dev/docs/node-types.md).

 In examples below I assume that `gonzales` is a parser module and `parseTree` is some parsed css: